hiowenluke/noapi/README.md

 <p align="center"><img width="100" src="https://raw.githubusercontent.com/hiowenluke/noapi/master/doc/images/logo.png" alt="Noapi logo" /></p>

 # Noapi

 Noapi is a light API framework for [Node.js](https://nodejs.org), easily define apis and test cases, easily I/O. You can focus on the business code, no need to care about how to manage web service, api services, routes, test cases, etc., improve your efficiency, save your time.
 <p align="center"><img width="100%" src="https://github.com/hiowenluke/noapi/blob/master/doc/images/demo0.jpg?raw=true" /></p>

 Noapi is based on [Express](https://expressjs.com), you can use all the middleware of Express or write your own middleware and custom routes.
 (All of them will be executed before noapi).
 Noapi requires Node 7.6+ for async/await.

+Noapi uses [Kdo](https://github.com/hiowenluke/kdo) to make the code clear, easy to read and maintain, highly recommend you give it a try.